 The layout easily manages 10-car non-stop trains (for example Portsmouth Harbour boat train of 8 CEP plus MLV and TLV – yes I know the MLVs & TLVs essentially operated on SED and the latter is outside my era but in 1968 number S68203 did enter service in maroon livery) as well as a 10 BEL formation on a special to Portsmouth Harbour.
 However, visually eight coaches maximum appears to work best whether this be an electric train or a locomotive hauling two number BR(S) three-car coach sets with space for a buffet /Pullman car or van(s).

 the London end scale track mainline S&C in place a train of visiting

 Metro-Cammell Pullman cars rattle past on the temporary test track. ©

 I’ve never worked out why Ewhurst Green was a useful location for freight although is saw a degree of goods and container traffic having a bigger yard than Cranleigh and some other local stations.
-This line could also have remained useful route for through freight between places such as Temple Mills and Holloway Yards (ER), Grain (SED), Norwood Yard (CED) and Southampton (SWD) as well as Chichester (CED) and along the West Coastway.
+This line could also have remained useful route for through freight between places such as Temple Mills (ER) and Holloway Yards (ER), Hoo Junction (SED), Norwood Yard (CED) and Southampton (SWD) as well as Chichester (CED) and Shoreham (CED) along the West Coastway.

-Facilities for MoD traffic are planned having initially been hastily constructed to service Dunsfold’s wartime airfield (delivering aviation spirit in particular).
+Limited MoD traffic is envisaged to service Dunsfold’s wartime-built airfield (delivering aviation spirit in particular).